 Open E tuning

-You should be aware of that this tuning put some extra pressure on the guitar.
-This is because three of the strings are tuned in a way that increase the tension on the neck.
-Therefore, the Open E tuning is typically combines with an electric guitar since the high tension will be more suitable.
-A "safe-mode" is instead to tune to the Open D with a capo on 2nd fret, which will be the same as Open E.
+You should be aware that this tuning put some extra pressure on the guitar.
+This is because three of the strings are tuned in a way that increases the tension on the neck.
+Therefore, the Open E tuning is typically combined with an electric guitar since the high tension will be more suitable.
+A "safe-mode" is to tune to the Open D with a capo on 2nd fret, which is the same as Open E.

 More info

-Including an octave perspective, the tuning is written E2-B2-E3-G#3-B3-E4, meaning that the lowest string is an E note on the second octave, the second lowest string is a B note on the second octave and so on.
+Including an octave perspective, the tuning is written as E2-B2-E3-G#3-B3-E4, meaning the lowest string is an E note in the second octave, the second lowest string is a B note in the second octave and so on.
 Standard tuning reference: E2-A2-D3-G3-B3-E4.

 Movable one finger (or slide) shapes